Sechseläutenplatz: Activities and sights

 According to the government's concept, Sechseläutenplatz may be used for events 180 days per year.
-Among them are Circus Knie, Sechseläuten and the Zürich Film Festival.
+Among them are Circus Knie, Sechseläuten and the Zurich Film Festival.
 In the summer months, the square must have full public access for at least 120 days to fulfill its function as the main inner-city space, so summertime events are limited to the area of the former Sechseläutenwiese.
-The former Theaterplatz square in front of the Opera House serves as the connection between Stadelhoferplatz and the Lake Zürich lakeshore.
+The former Theaterplatz square in front of the Opera House serves as the connection between Stadelhoferplatz and the Lake Zurich lakeshore.
 The city's authorities declared the area between Stadelhofen station and Sechseläutenplatz as a car-free zone.
-Wienachtsmärt, a Christmas fair, is a new event first held in 2015, opened on 19 November by Zürich's mayor, Corine Mauch.
+Wienachtsmärt, a Christmas fair, is a new event first held in 2015, opened on 19 November by Zurich's mayor, Corine Mauch.
 It had about 100 huts presenting modern design products and traditional handicrafts.

 Parking Opéra

 Opened in May 2012, the underground parking garage houses two parking levels for 299 cars.
 The parking facility is operated by the Opéra AG, a consortium of the companies Hardturmstrasse AG and AMAG.
 Up to 50 parking spaces are reserved for long-term tenants.
 The entrance is situated at Falkenstrasse/Schillerstrasse.
 On Sechseläutenplatz, pedestrian access to the facility is provided by two pavilions, one of which houses a boulevard café.
 The second pavilion has a display presenting an overview of the archaeological findings from the excavation (Archäologie im Parkhaus Opera).